-System and Network Management Documentation Bookshelf: AdvFS Administration "Managing Quotas" Top of Page
+System and Network Management Documentation Bookshelf: AdvFS Administration "Managing Quotas"

 Clusters

 AdvFS is the primary file system supported in the cluster.
 All file system entities are available on any node of the cluster.

 For most operations, clusters are transparent to AdvFS.
 For more information, see the TruCluster documentation.